gmenke54/Resalytics/README.md

 ## **_Description_**

-This is a resume optimizing chrome extension written in JavaScript that leverages React and IndexedDB.
+This is a resume curating chrome extension written in JavaScript that leverages React and IndexedDB.

 ---